Last checked 19/06/2018

-- checks the validity of the data in the e-AD (e.g. registration number of seller and buyer) and gives you its reference code
+- checks the validity of the data in the e-AD (e.g. Excise authorisation number of the seller and buyer) and provides you with its administrative reference code;

-- forwards the e-AD to its counterpart authority in the buyer's EU country (which forwards it to the buyer).
+- forwards the e-AD to its counterpart authority in the buyer's EU country (who forwards it to the buyer).

 At any time before transport begins, you can cancel the e-AD.
 During transport, you can also change the destination using the EMCS system.

 If the EMCS system is not available, you can still transport the goods without paying excise duty if:

 - they are accompanied by a paper document containing the same data as the e-AD;